ScottBain96/myDiscordBot/README.md

 <h2> Commands available </h2>

-Currently the bot has commands to play 8ball game, mute and unmute users, kick and ban users.
+Currently the bot has commands to play 8ball game, mute and unmute users, clear messages, display number of users in a server, kick and ban users.
 These are done in the following way:

 <h3> 8Ball game: </h3>